abacolla/nonB-DNA/README.md

 ./makeFile.sh g4
 ./makeFile.sh dr
 ./makeFile.sh ir
-Submit job to scheduler as per HPC instructions (for dr for example) ibrun (or mpirun depending on HPC instructions) vga_submitMpiJob drdna_ # for vga_submitMpiJob see the submitMpi repository
+Submit job to scheduler as per HPC instructions (see launchJob.sh for an example) ibrun (or mpirun depending on HPC instructions) vga_submitMpiJob drdna_ # for vga_submitMpiJob see the submitMpi repository